Living alone is scary, no matter how old you are, but it gets scarier as you age and develop more health and safety concerns.

 Remember that if you have a Medicare Advantage plan, you’ll need to use your plan’s search tool or list of providers to make sure that the agency or service you want to use accepts your Medicare Advantage coverage.

-Helpful Organizations for Seniors Living Alone
+Organizations That Offer Help for Elderly Living Alone

 Living independently does not mean that you are completely alone.
 Even if you don’t have friends and family members close by, there are several organizations you can reach out to for help.